sophialatessa/FakeNewsDeepLearning/README.md

 This is the code to reproduce the results in the paper:

-"Opening the Black-box of Deep Learning Fake News Detectors"
+"The Language of Fake News: Opening the Black-Box of Deep Learning Based Detectors", O'Brien et al. (2018)

 # Running the code from scratch